 Anyway, that means that, at the earliest, the final chapter of this book will be going up about a year from now!
 Woohoo, long-term projects!
 If you can’t wait that long though, I do plan on publishing the full translation ahead of that—which will also include translations of the footnotes which appear in La guerra del Paraguay.
 For the most part, I won’t be translating those footnotes for the posts on this site, so you’ll only be able to get them in the book version.

 I first heard about the Paraguayan War this spring, when one of my friends mentioned learning about it, and about how devastating it was to the Paraguayans.
-I started looking into it, astonished that I could have never heard of the second deadliest war in the entire history of the Americas.
+I started looking into it, astonished that I could have never heard of the third deadliest war in the entire history of the Americas.
 Of course, there are many events like this—enormous and hugely impactful sections of history about which I know nothing, or next to nothing.
 Whenever I find out about such events, I instantly want to know everything about them.
 A lot of times this is impossible, because there just aren’t many English books and articles about them, or because I simply don’t have time.
 A lot of times I’ll satisfy myself with devouring the Wikipedia article on the topic, but never be able to return to it, because again, I’ve only got around 70 more years on this Earth and I can’t spend all of them in the library.
 With the Paraguayan War I did the Wikipedia thing, but didn’t probe any further.

 However, as summer approached, I decided that once the Spring semester ended and I was out of school I wanted to work on a project translating something into English, to get better at translating and reading Spanish.
 I would need a text that was a. in the public domain, b. in Spanish, c. never before translated into English, and d. about something that interested me.
 After a few false starts, I returned to the Paraguayan War to see if there were any books about it that would satisfy these conditions, and in this way I found La guerra del Paraguay.